LinuxCommandLibrary

 copy

-Install the temporary files to the live filesystem
+Install to live filesystem

 $ ebuild [path/to/file.ebuild] qmerge